 Android has come a long way since its inception.
-From a very immature operating system released as Android Gingerbread (2.2.3) to Android Pie (9.0).
-Android Pie is the latest publicly available Android OS released on August 19, 2018.
+From a very immature operating system released as Android Gingerbread (2.2.3) to Android 12.
+Android 12 is the latest publicly available Android OS.
 I have been using Android since 2011 and I have personally seen it grow to the exceptional operating system it has become today.

 Top 10 Reasons Why I Hate Android